bhisaac/5eFP/5eFP-SRD.md

 **_Two-­Handed._** This weapon requires two hands when you attack with it.

-~~**_Versatile._** This weapon can be used with one or two hands.
-A versatile weapon wielded in both hands deals an extra +1 damage.
-When a versatile weapon is transformed into a magic weapon, the magic property overrides the weapon's versatile property.~~

 #### Improvised Weapons

-Sometimes characters don’t have their weapons and have to attack with whatever is at hand.
+Sometimes, characters don’t have their weapons and have to attack with whatever is at hand.
 An improvised weapon includes any object you can wield in one or two hands, such as broken glass, a table leg, a frying pan, a wagon wheel, or a dead goblin.

-~~Often, an improvised weapon is similar to an actual weapon and can be treated as such.
-For example, a table leg is akin to a club.
-At the GM’s option, characters proficient with a weapon can use a similar object as if it were that weapon and add their LEVEL to its attack bonus.~~

-~~An object that bears no resemblance to a weapon deals 1 damage (the GM assigns a damage type appropriate to the object).
-If a character uses a ranged weapon to make a melee attack, or throws a melee weapon that does not have the thrown property, it also deals 1 damage.
-An improvised thrown weapon has range 4.~~

-An improvised weapon deals 1 damage (the GM assigns a damage type appropriate to the object) with a range of 4 squares.
+An improvised weapon deals 1 damage (the GM assigns a damage type appropriate to the object) and can be thrown up to 4 squares.

 #### Silvered Weapons

 Some monsters that have immunity or resistance to nonmagical weapons are susceptible to silver weapons, so cautious adventurers invest a little extra to plate their weapons with silver.
 You can silver a single weapon or ammunition at a forge for 6⛁.
 You may spend trade goods silver (ore or bar) to reduce this cost to 3⛁.
 This cost represents not only the price of the silver, but the time and expertise needed to add silver to the weapon without making it less effective.

 #### Special Weapons